tommy3001/blog_project3001_org/introcontent.rst

 :ref:`Part 1: Numpy and Matplotlib <intronumpy>`
 ==================================================================

 Python is a fantastic programming tool.
-It has a simple syntax, a lot of additional libraries and this scripts are running out of the box.
+It has a simple syntax, a lot of additional libraries and these scripts are running out of the box.
 All you need is an installed Python interpreter and the used libraries.
-It is running under MS Windows, Mac, Linux and other.
+It is running under MS Windows, Mac, Linux.
+You can even compile it from source to support other operating systems and plattforms.
 The scripting language is like the glue between different components and other programming languages.
 For example you can call C/C++ functions with Cython inside Python scripts.

 Python claims to combine "remarkable power with very clear syntax" [Python-docs]